philterd/philter/docs/docs/api_and_sdks/api/contexts_api.md

 Returns `200 OK` with the export document.
 The response is sent with a `Content-Disposition` header so it can be saved directly to a file.

-> **Security:** the export contains only the SHA-256 **hash** of each original token (never the original value) along with its replacement.
-Because the hash is what redaction looks up, this is sufficient to reproduce consistent replacements without exposing the underlying sensitive data.
+> **Security:** the export contains a **keyed hash** (HMAC-SHA256) of each original token, never the original value, along with its replacement.
+The key is derived from `PHILTER_ENCRYPTION_KEY` and never leaves the deployment, so the hash cannot be reversed by guessing candidate values — which matters because most of what Philter detects is low-entropy: an SSN is only 10<sup>9</sup> possibilities, a date of birth far fewer.
+A bare digest of one is recoverable by enumeration in seconds.
 The export still reveals the replacement values, so treat it as sensitive and transmit/store it securely.

+> **Portability:** because the hash is keyed to the deployment, an export can be imported into another context or account **within the same Philter deployment**, but not into a different one — the hashes would not match, and the original tokens are not stored, so they cannot be recomputed.
+Moving pseudonymization consistency between installations requires the same `PHILTER_ENCRYPTION_KEY`.

 Example request: